Article written by Elisa - Travel Writer & Local in France

 So what should include the perfect Loire Valley itinerary?

-- One of the Loire Valley’s main cities (at least)
+- One of the Loire Valley’s main cities

-- Two of the most popular Loire Valley Castles (at least)
+- Two of the most popular Châteaux of the Loire Valley

-- One of the castles off the main tourist track (at least)
+- One of the Châteaux off the main tourist track

-- A stay in one of the stunning chateau-hotels in the Loire Valley
+- A stay in one of the stunning château-hotels in the Loire Valley

-- A Loire Valley wine tour
+- A Loire Valley wine tour with tastings

 - One or two outdoor activities

 Best Cities in the Loire Valley

 Orléans is the capital of the Centre-Val-de Loire region.
-The city is famous as the city of Jeanne d’Arc, a French heroine who, on the 8th of May 1429, played a decisive role in the town’s liberation from the occupying English.
+Orléans is famous as the city of Jeanne d’Arc, a French heroine who, on the 8th of May 1429, played a decisive role in the town’s liberation from the occupying English.

+Over recent years, this dynamic city has engaged in major conservation projects to reveal all its former splendor.
 Orléans is a good base to explore the medieval towns of Beaugency, Meung-sur-Loire, and the castles of Chambord and Cheverny.

 Blois is a beautiful city with remarkable architectural and cultural heritage.
 Its Old Town is very compact, and you can easily explore it on foot.
-In Blois, don’t miss to visit the Château de Blois, the Loire’s finest in-town château, and home to seven French Kings!
+In Blois, don’t miss visiting the Château de Blois, the Loire’s finest in-town château and home to seven French Kings!

 Blois is a good base to explore the medieval town of Beaugency, the city of Amboise with its Royal Castle and the Clos de Lucé, and the castles of Chambord, Cheverny, Chaumont sur Loire, and Chenonceau.